 Store-bought celery is almost always taller and more robust than the celery you grow in your own garden.
 Its stalks are also very pale (rather than green) because the stems of commercially-produced celery are protected from sunlight.
 For flavoring soups, stews and other dishes, homegrown celery has far more flavor.
 Both the stalks and the leaves can be dried or frozen for winter use.
 To freeze celery, just cut the stalks into half-inch pieces and store in freezer-grade bags.

-earwigs and more – cover the plants with garden fabric (row covers) during the first four to six weeks of the growing season.
+To discourage pests celery is appealing to flea beetles, slugs, snails, earwigs and more cover the plants with garden fabric (row covers) during the first four to six weeks of the growing season.